Congratulations on your choice of UWM! We’re excited to become your new home!

 Are you prepared for the financial commitment you’ll be agreeing to under the terms of the contract?
-While official rates won’t be set until Summer of 2018, we can use 2017 rates to give you a snapshot of what to expect.
+While official rates won’t be set until Summer of 2019, we can use 2018 rates to give you a snapshot of what to expect.
 The approximate average academic year cost of a double occupancy room is $6,300.
 Add to that a meal plan at a minimum of $3,404, and you are looking at $9,704 as a ballpark academic year (Aug.
-28, 2018-May 19, 2019) cost.
+27, 2019-May 16, 2020) cost.
 There are rooms that cost more (or less), as well as alternative meal plans.
 However, because room assignments are made based off a random lottery that takes into account your preferences, (and not on a first-come first-serve basis) you should be prepared for a range of possible costs for your room and board (and that is in addition to the charges you will face for tuition and fees).

 Do you want to be in a Living Learning Community?
 LLCs are areas in our buildings where students live together, grouped by a common interest or major.
 LLCs yield stronger friendships and better grades than non-LLC floors, and there is no extra cost to living in one.
 LLCs are a pretty great thing – so they are our top priority in terms of assignments – if space is available they will overrule any conflicting preferences you may make (like for a room type that may not be offered in an LLC – or for a roommate who isn’t in the same LLC).
 LLCs are not required.
 We just know that LLCs provide you the best possible experience.
 If you’d like to be part of an LLC, you can make that request within your basic housing contract is complete.

 What type of building/room do you want to be in?
-If smaller/tighter knit communities are your thing – look at Cambridge Commons.
-If you want to be in the middle of all the action with nearly 2800 other residents but in an older building, then Sandburg might be a better fit.
+If smaller/tighter knit communities are your thing – look at Cambridge Commons or RiverView Residence Hall.
+If you want to be in the middle of all the action with nearly 2300 other residents but in an older building, then Sandburg might be a better fit.
 Remember – all of University Housing at UWM is done in suite-style accommodations, so you’ll always have some suitemates you are living with and sharing a private bathroom with, regardless of your room’s occupancy.
 When you see single/double/triple, those are preferences for the occupancy of your particular bedroom, not the entire suite.